-Universal Credit (Scottish flexibilities)
+Universal Credit (Scottish choices)

 Universal Credit is a payment reserved to the UK Government that combines six in- and out-of-work benefits into a single monthly payment.
 It replaces: